 Fish Wild Tasmania

 Fish Wild Tasmania is based in Hobart and offers guided fishing tours.
 Pristine waters, remote locations, unique animals and thousands of wild trout.
 Imagine stalking, finding, casting, hooking and landing that big wild fish of a lifetime.
-Be our guest and let your host Bob McKinley guide you to the fishing experience of a lifetime in one of the world's best trout fisheries.
-Bob is a local, professional guide with 40 years of experience, fully licensed, insured, accredited and members of the Tasmanian guides association (Trout Guides and Lodges Incorporated).
+Let Fish Wild Tasmania guide you on a fishing experience of a lifetime in one of the world's best trout fisheries.
+Our guides are local, professionals with decades of experience, fully licensed, insured, accredited and members of the Tasmanian guides association (Trout Guides and Lodges Incorporated).
 Fish Wild Tasmania guarantees to provide excellence in guiding and customer service.

 Five Bob Cafe - forest and farm walks